-- Color refresher visits should be scheduled between 4-8 weeks post procedure.
+- Color refresher visits should be scheduled between 4-8 weeks post-procedure.
 All permanent makeup procedures are a two-step process.
 Results cannot be determined until the color refresher is completed.

-- If you resume the Retin-A, Retinol, or Retinoids after the 30 days, the continued use will fade your permanent makeup prematurely.
+- If you resume the Retin-A, Retinol, or Retinoids after 30 days, the continued use will fade your permanent makeup prematurely.

-- DO NOT USE any lightning and peeling products that contain AHA’s, Vitamin A, Retinol A, Glycolic/Lactic Acids on the treated area; it will fade your permanent makeup prematurely.
+- DO NOT USE any lightening and peeling products that contain AHA’s, Vitamin A, Retinol A, Glycolic/Lactic Acids on the treated area; it will fade your permanent makeup prematurely.
 Check your product labeling.
 It will fade your pigment color.
 Read the ingredients on the back of every bottle of product that you use.

 - If you are out in the sun a lot, have oily skin, using Retinol products, chemical peels, then you will need color refreshers every 6 months to 1 year.

-- Use a sunblock after the procedure area has healed to prevent future fading of pigment color; apply a waterproof sunblock 3-4 times daily to prevent fading.
+- Use sunblock after the procedure area has healed to prevent future fading of pigment color; apply a waterproof sunblock 3-4 times daily to prevent fading.